You are feeling verrrry sleepy.

 So what can we do about somnolence?
 One of the best ways to tackle feeling sleepy is to optimize your sleep habits.

 If you want to get a consistently good night’s sleep, there are several simple things you can do.
-We teamed up with America’s Number 1 Sleep Doctor, Dr. Michael Breus to deliver a free Sleep Masterclass to help.
+We teamed up with America’s #1 Sleep Doctor, Dr. Michael Breus to help.

 From knowing when to stop drinking caffeine, choosing the proper bedtime, and knowing how much sleep you need according to your specific sleep chronotype, Dr. Breus will open your eyes to how best to close your eyes.